50 Best cds of 2020 until now

 – Release day: March 13, 2020

-After emerging in numerous tasks, from Chance the Rapper’s “Coloring Book” as well as Talib Kweli’s “Radio Silence” to Curren$ y’s “Pilot Talk: Trilogy,” “A Written Testimony” is Jay Electronica’s launching cd.
-Produced by Roc Nation, Jay Electronica’s brand-new launch functions Travis Scott, Jay- Z, as well as The-Dream
+After emerging in numerous tasks, from Chance the Rapper’s “Coloring Book” and also Talib Kweli’s “Radio Silence” to Curren$ y’s “Pilot Talk: Trilogy,” “A Written Testimony” is Jay Electronica’s launching cd.
+Produced by Roc Nation, Jay Electronica’s brand-new launch functions Travis Scott, Jay- Z, and also The-Dream

 #45 ‘The Universe Inside’ by The Dream Syndicate